Boreas618/boreas618.github.io/os-notes/file-system-concepts.md

   Improve performance by keeping a log file or transaction file which accumulates single operations.

+* **Indexed File**: Uses multiple indexes for different fields.
+One index for each field that may be the subject of a search.
+Records are accessed only through their indexes.
+Variable-length records can be employed.

+  Indexed files are used mostly in applications where timeliness of information is critical and where data are rarely processed exhaustively.

 * **Indexed Sequential File**: Records are organized in sequence based on a key field.

   An index to the file to support random access: the index is searched to find **highest key value** that is equal or less than the desired key value.